estrategias-adaptativas/transitional-typology/article.md

   industrialization and economic development suggests they respond to both long-lasting housing requirements and piecemeal urban growth.
-  This article surveys the persistence of urban and architectural patterns since the mid nineteenth century, showing their resilience in addressing the requirements of modern housing and urbanisation.
-It concludes with a conceptual exercise using these traditional patterns to rehabilitate a contemporary fringe belt.
+  This article surveys the persistence of urban and architectural patterns up to the early twentieth century, showing their resilience in addressing the requirements of modern housing and urbanisation.
 Keywords:
 - Vernacular architecture
 - Portugal